-INTERREG is officially known as European Territorial Cooperation.
-It is a European subsidy scheme under which parties from various countries work together on projects in the field of spatial and regional development.
-INTERREG is aimed at 4 different forms of cooperation:
+Interreg or European Territorial Cooperation is a European subsidy scheme under which parties from various countries work together on projects in the field of spatial and regional development.

 - North West Europe (NWE), aimed at a durable, smart and fair development of North West Europe